Pied bush chat: Behaviour and ecology

 The breeding season is mainly February to August with a peak in March to June.
 Males sing from prominent perches.
 The whistling call is somewhat like that of an Indian robin and has been transcribed as we are tea for two with tea at higher note.
 The nest is built in a hole in a wall or similar site lined with grass and hair, and two to five eggs are laid.
 Paired males did not reduce their dawn singing behaviour when their mates were trapped and temporarily excluded from the territory.
 This study suggests that males use dawn chorus to mediate social relationships with neighbouring males to proclaim an established territory.
 The eggs are small and broadly oval with pale bluish-white or pinkish ground colour and speckles and blotches towards the broad end.
 They measure about 0.67 by 0.55 in.
 Eggs are incubated chiefly by the female for 12 to 13 days.

 Brood parasitism by the common cuckoo (race bakeri) has been noted to be common in the Shan State of Burma, with the cuckoo visiting the nest at dusk and removing an egg before quickly laying its own.

 The female has dark brown upperparts and rufous underparts and rump.
 She has no white wing patches.
 Juveniles are similar to females.
 Males display during the breeding season by splaying the tail, fluttering and puffing up the white scapular feathers.

 This species is insectivorous, and like other chats hunts from a prominent low perch.
 They have been noted to feed on Pyralid moths and whitefly.

 Nematode parasites in the genus Acuaria have been noted.
 Adult birds have few predators although bats (Megaderma lyra) and wintering Asio flammeus have been noted to prey on them.

 In culture

 Among the Toda people in the Nilgiris, the pied bushchat or kāŗpiłc, is a bird of omen and the origin of its white wing patches is described in a story of a dairy priest Piu.f who in the ritual of churning milk forgot to remove the churning stick before fetching water from a stream.
 The bird attempted to obstruct him by blocking his path but he disregarded it and flicked off butter from his hands.
 The white spots remained but Piu.f met his death.
 The Kotas of the Nilgiris have an origin story to explain the sexual dimorphism of the pied bushchat but they consider the "karyvaky" bird to be one that foretells good omen.
-The Kalam people of Papua New Guinea consider the birds as messengers.
+The Kalam people of Papua New Guinea consider the birds as divine messengers.